george-hawkins/pololu-romi-jetbot/jetson-power-management/README.md

 The interesting pins here are pins 7 and 8 (the `LATCH_SET_BTN` pins), which are connected by a yellow jumper cable in the pictures below, and pins 1 and 2 (the `BUTTON_PWR_ON` pins), which are connected by a white jumper cable.

-Normally when you connect the USB power cable the board boots-up straigh away.
+Normally when you connect the USB power cable the board boots-up straight away.
 Connecting pins 7 and 8 disables this behavior and instead lets us use pins 1 and 2 to initiate booting.

 ![01](no-power-white-in.jpg)